eecs280staff/tutorials/docs/setup_eecs281.md

 ```
 {: data-title="main.cpp" }

-Compile and run.
+After adding the code to you file, you can now compile and run the program.
 You should see the sample command line arguments.
 This might be a good time to change them to match your project spec.
 ```console
 $ make main
 $ ./main FIXME